pakoito/FunctionalAndroidReference/README.md

 The architecture is reminiscent of [Flux](https://facebook.github.io/flux/docs/overview.html), [Redux](http://redux.js.org/), or [Elm](https://guide.elm-lang.org/architecture/).
 This is no coincidence.

-Everything in the UI layer is either:
+Every method in the **UI layer** is either:

 * a stream/signal, represented by a method returning an `rx.Observable`.

-* a new UI state: new text value, new element on a RecyclerView, show a dialog...
+* a new UI state: new text value, new element on a RecyclerView, show a dialog... represented by a void/`Unit` method.

+Every function in the **business layer** is:

+* a `rx.Subscription` encompassing all the behaviour for one or many use cases.

+### Testable

+Every use case must be accompanied of a test suite covering its complete behaviour.

+### Moderately documented

+Every public function must be documented.

+Inlined comments only when intent isn't clear.

 ### No lifecycle